 It’s important to back your report up with hard numbers to prove the statements you’re making.
 You should have established the metrics for status reporting during the project’s planning phase.
 It’s impossible to know if your project is succeeding without measuring its effectiveness.
 These metrics are a way to show you’re on track and evaluate what, if anything, needs attention.

-In ProjectManager.com, for example, you can generate a variety of reports in one click, from project and portfolio status reports, to task progress report, timesheet reports, workload and allocation reports, expense tracking reports and more.
+In ProjectManager.com, you can generate a variety of reports in one click, from project and portfolio status reports, to task progress report, timesheet reports, workload and allocation reports, expense tracking reports and more.

 You can also customize your project reporting and get the right data for the right audience by filtering the project and data columns you need.
 The great thing about having the data on your software is that you can always drill down to get finer detail if asked.